Kelly Oakley Manager of Corporate Asset Management 705-739-4220 ext 4451Kelly.Oakley@barrie.ca

 Asset management considers what services the City delivers, the assets needed to deliver these services and which assets are critical to service delivery.

 Assets only exist to support the delivery of services to the public.
 If a municipality doesn’t intend to provide recreation as a service they don’t need to own assets like pools and arenas.
 If another level of government provided drinking water, the City wouldn't need to build, operate or maintain water mains.
 There aren’t many services that exist that don’t require assets to support delivery.

 Asset management is much broader than just planning for renewal of existing assets.
 To deliver a specific service level, the City must determine what type of assets are required, how many assets are required, and what condition they should be in.
 They City may need to build new assets or expand existing ones.
 Existing assets will need to be looked after, including day-to-day operations and maintenance and eventually renewal or replacement.

 All of this information is collected in an asset management plan (AMP) and the associated costs serve as input to financial planning exercises such as Long-Range Financial Plans (LRFP).
 If the LRFP output indicates that the financial model is not sustainable then the City needs to look at lowering service levels or increasing the amount of risk we accept.
 This is an iterative process.

 The level of service that is desired will drive what assets are required and the level at which they need to perform.

-As of January 2021, the City of Barrie owns nearly
+As of January 2021, the City of Barrie owns about

 The 2006 – 2010 City Council identified “Initiate an Infrastructure Renewal Program to Prioritize Rehabilitation and Repair of Roads, Pipes and other City Assets” as one of their strategic priorities.
 In recognition, under the guidance of the Executive Management Team, the Corporate Asset Management team was created in November 2008.
 Barrie is one of a growing number of municipalities in Canada that implement asset management.
 Asset Management is a journey and the City’s practices are evolving and continuously improving.